Environmental Law (EU/UK/Common law)

-James is ranked as a leading silk in Environmental Law in Chambers and Partners and the Legal 500, who noimated him Real Estate, Environment and Planning Silk of the Year for 2017.
+James is ranked as a leading silk in Environmental Law in Chambers and Partners and the Legal 500, who nomated him Real Estate, Environment and Planning Silk of the Year for 2016, 2017 and 2019.
 He has appeared in the European Court of Justice twice on EU environmental law matters, and is a visiting Professor in European Environmental law at King's College, London.
-He is a co-author of 'Statutory Nuisance: Law and Practice' (3ed., Bloomsbury, 2012), and a former council member of the United Kingdom Environmental Law Association.
+He is a co-author of 'Statutory Nuisance: Law and Practice' (4ed., Bloomsbury, 2019), and a former council member of the United Kingdom Environmental Law Association.

 Chambers and Partners describe him as "calm, authoritative and a dogged advocate", pointing out that "clients love him because he is really personable, but also a tough advocate."